rubensworks/article-ldtraversal-security-short/content/related-work.md

 query execution happens during the discovery process based on all the RDF triples that are extracted from the discovered documents.
 This is typically done by implementing these processes in an [iterative pipeline](cite:cites Squin).
-Furthermore, since this discovery approach can lead to a large number of discovered documents, different [reachability criteria](cite:cites reachability_semantics) have been introduced as a way to restrict what links are to be followed for a given query.
+Furthermore, since this approach can lead to a large number of discovered documents, different [reachability criteria](cite:cites reachability_semantics) have been introduced to restrict what links to follow for a given query.

 So far, LTQP research in the area of security has been limited.
 [One work has indicated the importance of _trustworthiness_](cite:cites guidedlinktraversal)